swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 ### Memberwise initialization

-Currently, property wrappers applied on struct properties already interact with parameters through the struct's synthesized memberwise initializer.
-However, property-wrapper attributes are _not_ supported on parameters, which leads to really complicated and nuanced rules for which type the synthesized memberwise initializer should accept.

-The compiler will choose the wrapped-value type to offer a convenience to the call-site, when the property wrapper supports initalization through the wrapped-value type via `init(wrappedValue:)`:
+Currently, property-wrapped struct properties interact with function parameters, through the struct's synthesized memberwise initializer.
+However, property-wrapper attributes are _not_ supported on function parameters.
+This leads to really complicated and nuanced rules for which type, between the wrapped type and the backing property-wrapper type, the memberwise initializer accepts.
+Namely, the compiler will choose the wrapped-value type to offer a convenience to the call-site, when the property wrapper supports initalization through the suitable initializer: `init(wrappedValue:)`, as seen here:

 ```swift
 import SwiftUI